-I’m not a fan of disaster remembrances, so I’ve mostly avoided the ones flooding the media today, but I have read a few personal stories on Facebook that brought back memories of my own, so if you’re not sick of the subject yet, here are mine.
+I’m not a fan of disaster remembrances, so I’ve mostly avoided the ones flooding the media today, ten years after, but I have read a few personal stories on Facebook that brought back memories of my own, so if you’re not sick of the subject yet, here are mine.

 That day in 2001 I was working at my computer, as usual, and watching the Today show when hosts Matt Lauer and Katie Couric started getting word of the planes hitting the towers.
 The ordinary light-hearted news and schmooze program quickly became deadly serious, and video feeds began to show the towers pretty quickly.
 Ellen was getting ready to leave for work, but we both watched for a while, stunned and shaken.
 Once the towers came down, we both decided we needed to get on with our day, and she left for work while I got back to mine.
 I was working on relettering CASTLE WAITING: THE CURSE OF BRAMBLY HEDGE for Linda Medley, digitally replacing her typeset with the fonts I was using in the regular series, and it was a pretty tough job because I had to do a fair amount of art extension as well to fill in spots where my lettering and balloons were smaller.
 I kept the TV on all day as the disaster and its repercussions expanded, feeling numb and sad.
 I got in touch with my Mom in North Jersey, and she’d heard from my brother Doug and his wife, who worked in New York, that they were okay.
 I don’t remember if I had any contact with DC editors that day or not, but I knew DC was not close to the event.